souche/vscode-mindmap/README.md

   - **Extension invalid when the plugin installed**

-    check your vscode version, please ensure the version is 1.29.0 or more
+    check your vscode version, please ensure the version is 1.29.0 or above

 ##